 Wrist and Hand Pain:

 Shooting and “pins and needles” pain in the wrist and hands is usually caused by irritation or pressure on the median and ulnar nerves in the forearm and wrist.
 This irritation is brought on by repetitive motion or compression, such as typing, cycling, or constantly resting on your elbows.
 This pain can also be caused by breaks and fractures of the bones in the hand.
-Most wrist and hand pain can be remedied through rest and physical therapy, although severe cases may require osteopathic treatment or surgical decompression.
+Most wrist and hand pain can be remedied through appropriate medical care and physical therapy, although severe cases may require surgical decompression.